harrybridgen/Reactive/README.md

 Each read of counter re-evaluates buildcounter(10) and discards any previous result.

-If you wanted to make counter NOT revaluate, use the `:=` immutable binding:
+If you wanted to make counter NOT re-evaluate, use the `:=` immutable binding:

 ```lua
 struct Counter {